rashutyagi/Yolo_v3/README.md

 14. Don't forget to perform the weight file steps mentioned in the sectio above.
 15. Run this command `python train.py --data data/customdata/custom.data --batch 10 --cache --cfg cfg/yolov3-custom.cfg --epochs 3 --nosave`

-As you can see in the collage image above, a lot is going on, and if you are creating a set of say 500 images, you'd get a bonanza of images via default augmentations being performed.

 This is the output to Yolov3 on custom dataset of Shinchan